ARMmbed/uvisor/docs/core/PORTING.md

     * The importer `Makefile` updated and you libraries deployed.
     * Your target description updated to link the uVisor libraries.

 It is now time to test your application.
-We suggest that you use our example app, [`mbed-os-example-uvisor`](https://github.com/ARMmbed/mbed-os-example-uvisor), but if you prefer you can try and build a very simple uVisor-enabled blinky program following the [quick-start guide](QUICKSTART.md).
+We suggest that you use our example app, [`mbed-os-example-uvisor`](https://github.com/ARMmbed/mbed-os-example-uvisor), but if you prefer you can try and build a very simple uVisor-enabled blinky program following the [Quick-Start Guide for uVisor on mbed OS](../api/QUICKSTART.md).

 In both cases, please make sure to do the following:

 * Make sure to run uVisor at least once in debug mode to ensure that all runtime sanity checks pass.
 This round of checks can also be used as a confirmation step, proving that your linker script and uVisor ports are structurally correct.
-For more information on the uVisor debug mode, please read the [dedicated guide](DEBUGGING.md).
+For more information on the uVisor debug mode, please read the [Debugging uVisor on mbed OS](../api/DEBUGGING.md) guide.
 * Ensure that your app has the relevant ACLs to work with uVisor enabled.
 At the moment this requires to run uVisor in debug mode multiple times and find all the faulting peripherals.
-The procedure is described in greater detail in [the final section](QUICKSTART.md#the-main-box-acls) of the quick-start guide.
+The procedure is described in greater detail in [the final section](../api/QUICKSTART.md#the-main-box-acls) of the [Quick-Start Guide for uVisor on mbed OS](../api/QUICKSTART.md).